 The increasing participation of multinational groups in economic activities in the country has given rise to new and complex issues emerging from transactions entered into between two or more enterprises belonging to the same multinational group.
 The profits derived by such enterprises carrying on business in India can be controlled by the multinational group, by manipulating the prices charged and paid in such intra-group transactions, thereby, leading to erosion of tax revenues.
 In other words, the course of business between a resident person and an associated non-resident or not ordinarily resident person, is so arranged that the resident makes either no profit or less than the ordinary profit in that business.
 Such an arrangement would deprive that Indian revenue of the tax which would otherwise be payable by the resident.
 With a view to provide a statutory framework which can lead to computation of reasonable, fair and equitable profits and tax in India, in case of such multinational enterprise, new set of special provisions relating to avoidance of tax have been introduced under chapter X in the Income tax Act.
-These provisions relate to computation of income from international transaction, determination of arm's length price, keeping and maintaining of information and documents by persons entering into international transaction, furnishing of a report from an accountant by persons entering into such transactions.
+These provisions relate to computation of income from international transaction having regard to arm's length price, meaning of associated enterprises, meaning of international transaction, determination of arm's length price, keeping and maintaining of information and documents by persons entering into international transaction, furnishing of a report from an accountant by persons entering into such transactions.